ItayMendelson/older-lgbtq-mental-health/README.md

 the structure and format described in the `code/` directory and place your data in a folder named `data/` as explained below.

+A full description of the dataset’s variables (over 150 features) is available in the [VARIABLES.md](VARIABLES.md) file.

 > **Note**
 > You should place the data in the root directory of the project under a
 > folder named data.
 Ensure the file name matches exactly, or update the